NuLink-network/nulink-chain/README.md

 ## Usage
-A simple way to use NULINK-NETWORK to distribute rewards to all stakers used local asset(NLK),you can run local node for using it with `./target/release/nulink-chain --dev --tmp --ws-external`.
+A simple way of using NULINK-NETWORK to distribute rewards to all stakers with local assets(NLK),you can run a local node by using this command `./target/release/nulink-chain --dev --tmp --ws-external`.
 For using the [Polkadot JS UI](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer), you may need the [types](https://github.com/NuLink-network/nulink-chain/blob/main/types.json) with the UI.
-After that we can register the watcher and make it work.
+After that you can start to register the watcher node and make it work.

 ```
 1. register watcher
-2. deploy the staker by watcher
+2. synchronize the staker by watcher
 3. deposit local asset for reward
 4. claim reward by staker
 5. create policy by user